0xTijan/simple-crypto-chat/README.md

 - it is also cross-chain (eth mainnet, bsc mainnet, testnets)
 - real time chatting

-You can try it out here: https://fpqcp09qsfeu.moralisweb3.com/ .
+You can try it out here: https://fpqcp09qsfeu.moralisweb3.com/ . <br>
 You can also see Ivan on Tech's review of my dApp here: https://youtu.be/GeHnbLVjBDM?t=1031 watch for 3 min.